AbobosSoftware/cordova-plugin-qrcodejs/README.md

 * Android
 * ? (please, let me know if it works for you on other platforms)

+# Why
+Initially, I had a look at the official cordova plugin [phonegap-plugin-barcodescanner](https://github.com/phonegap/phonegap-plugin-barcodescanner)

+As far as QR code encoding is concerned, it does not work as expected.
+* On Android for instance, there is no way of getting hold of the generated image
+* Windows is ont supported

+And as there is nothing native about transforming a string into a QR image, I started digging around and landed on the Blackberry implementation which uses pure JavaScript.

+The interface of this plugin is intentionally left identical to the one of the official [phonegap-plugin-barcodescanner](https://github.com/phonegap/phonegap-plugin-barcodescanner)

+Hopefully, this plugin will get merged into the official phonegap-plugin-barcodescanner.

 # Credits
 It is based on the great work done by the Blackberry team at